Wgeshow/Groupme-chat-bot/README.md

 This is a group me bot that has the capablity to send text and images to group chats.
 It is just a project that I am doing for fun.

-This uses heroku as a server to operate the bot and the code currently has not been documented which I will do eventualy.
+This uses heroku as a server to operate the bot.

 There is also functionality to access google drive to pull informaiton from google sheets.
 It is in a very basic form where you can only pull infromation from a cell to act as a basic database.
 To use the google drive funtionality you must get creditentional from https://cloud.google.com/ where you have to get it as a .json file and place it in the same folder as the .py file.